POSIdev-community/AI.Plugin.VSCode/README.md

 Several vulnerabilities can have the same exit point.
 If these vulnerabilities belong to the same type, they are grouped together and displayed as one problem with different exploitation options.
 In **PT APPLICATION INSPECTOR** sections, use the left and right arrows to view detailed information about such vulnerabilities.

-***Note**.
-If you confirm one vulnerability from the group, the whole problem will be confirmed automatically.
+***Note.** If you confirm one vulnerability from the group, the whole problem will be confirmed automatically.
 To discard an entire problem, you must discard all the vulnerabilities in the group.*

 ![Group of vulnerabilities](https://github.com/POSIdev-community/AI.Plugin.VSCode/blob/release/2.3.0/media/readme/AI-group.gif?raw=true)